 The Southern California Environmental Health Sciences Center was established in 1996 to promote environmental health research in Southern California.
 The Center aims to more fully characterize environmental health hazards, understand the basis for personal vulnerability, and translate research into preventive action to reduce the burden of environmentally-related diseases.

-The Center is organized into an Administrative Core, four Research Cores, two Facility Cores and a Community Outreach and Education Core.
+The Center is organized into an Administrative Core, four Research Cores, two Facility Cores and a Community Outreach and Engagement Core.
 This consortium of epidemiologists, statisticians, chemists, toxicologists, and molecular biologists collaborate to create an interdisciplinary approach to the study and advancement of research in environmental health.
 Read more

 Our Latest Research

 By The USC Office of Public Relations and Marketing on May 15, 2012

 - Environmental Factors of Autism